deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev6.md

 |Data Analysis advances|Vast quantities of data gathered care analyze to develop detailed profiles of individual behaviours|
 |Network Advances|Cost of moving data and making it accessible falls exponentially.
 Access of data become more difficult to control|
 |Mobile device Growth Impact|Individual mobile phones can be tracked without user consent or knowledge|

----

-## Categories of Ethical issues related to IT

-- Privacy issues involving the collection, storage and dissimination of information about individuals
-- Accuracy issues relating to the authenticity, fidelity and correctness of information thast is colelcted and processed.
-- Property issues involves the ownership and value of colelcted and processed information
-- Accessibility issues involve to who should have access to collected and processed information and whether a fee should be paid for this access

 ## IT related threats to privacy